Alexander Wollenweber

 Academic Profile

 Alexander is a DPhil candidate at the Environmental Change Institute (ECI), University of Oxford, supervised by Dr Nicola Ranger and a member of the Global Finance and Economy Group at the ECI and the Leverhulme Center for Nature Recovery.
-His research focuses on the interplay between climate change, macro-financial risks, and public finance.
-Specifically, it aims to understand and develop scenario analysis to capture the feedback between cascading climate- and nature-related financial risks with macro-financial risks, and quantify the implications for sovereign debt sustainability and creditworthiness.
+His research focuses on the interplay between climate change, environmental degradation, and the macroeconomy.
+Specifically, it aims to develop scenario analysis capturing the feedback between cascading climate- and nature-related financial risks with macro-financial fragilities, and quantify the implications for sovereign debt sustainability and creditworthiness.

-Alongside his doctoral studies, Alexander is a Senior Analyst, Fixed Income, at the UN Principles for Responsible Investment, and Social Secretary of his college at Oxford.
-Previously, Alexander was a researcher at the Grantham Research Institute on Climate Change and the Environment at the London School of Economics (LSE), where he co-authored a paper on 'aligning sovereign bond markets with the net zero transition: the role of central banks'.
+Alongside his doctoral studies, Alexander is a fixed-term Research Economist with S&P Global Ratings working on nature- and climate-integrated macro-financial forecasts, and a Research Assistant at the ECI for projects related to Sovereign Nature Finance and Earth Observation.
+Previously, he was a Senior Fixed Income Analyst at the UN Principles for Responsible Investment, and a researcher at the Grantham Research Institute on Climate Change and the Environment at the London School of Economics (LSE), where he co-authored a policy report on 'aligning sovereign bond markets with the net zero transition: the role of central banks'.
 He began his career in the financial industry as a Climate Finance Research Fellow at Barings Investment Management, Sovereign Debt and Currencies.

 Alexander holds a double MSc (Distinction), in International Political Economy from the LSE and in International Economic Policy from Sciences Po, major in quantitative methods, and a BSc.
 (Distinction) in International Business and Politics from Copenhagen Business School (CBS).
-At CBS, he also co-founded CBS Climate Club, volunteered as a tutor, and was a student research assistant at the Copenhagen School of Energy Infrastructure.
+He volunteers as Social Secretary for his college at Oxford and tutor/mentor, previously co-founded CBS Climate Club, and was a student research assistant at the Copenhagen School of Energy Infrastructure.
+He is supported by the German Federal Ministry for Research and Education via the Friedrich-Naumann-Foundation.